chongzhenjie/Store-Sales-Forecasting/README.md

     ## 8 SNaive (Baseline)     1688.

-The `WMAE` for the average of the weaker models perform significantly better than the top 2 individual models.
+The `WMAE` for the average of the weaker models perform significantly better.
 In fact, taking the average over all individual models results in an even better score.

 ### Final Model